arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E3.
 The Principle of Quantified Cost of Delay If you only quantify one thing, quantify the cost of delay.

-We don't have business trading money for cicly time if we don't know the economic value of cycle time.
-No single sensitivity is more eye-opening the cost of delay (COD).
-The economics of flow is dominated by the cost of queues, that need COD to be determined.
+We don't have business trading money for cycle time if we don't know the economic value of cycle time.
+No single sensitivity is more eye-opening than the cost of delay (COD).
+Cost of queues, determined by COD, dominates the economics of Flow.

 #### E4.
-The Principle of Economic Value-Added: The value added by an activity is the change in the econimic value of the work product.
+The Principle of Economic Value-Added: The value added by an activity is the change in the economic value of the work product.

-The value added by an activity is the difference in the price that an economically rational buyer would pay for a work before, and after, the activity performed.
+The value added by an activity is the difference in the price that an economically rational buyer would pay for work before and after the action performed.

 Waste, or non-value-added, is also an economic concept.
-We must convert waste in life-cycle profit to compare and trade-off different wastes.
+We must convert the waste in life-cycle profit to compare and other trade-off wastes.

+#### E5.
+The Inactivity Principle: Watch the work product, not the worker.

+Making activities more efficient is much less important than eliminating **inactivity**.
+Our most significant waste isn't unproductive engineers in product development but work products sitting idle in queues.

+Inventory is the most significant waste in manufacturing because it destroys quality, efficiency, and cycle time.
+When we increase value-added time in a process with variability, we will create queues.
+The cost of these queues is far greater than any efficiency savings that come from the value-added increase.

 ### Controlling Flow Under Uncertainty